TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/advanced_selectors.md

   /* Our cool CSS */
 }

-/* This rule will only select divs with the class grand-child */ main > div > div {
+/* This rule will only select the divs with the class grand-child */ main > div > div {
   /* More cool CSS */
 }